ugoertz/kombilo/doc/manual.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 If you installed Kombilo from a ``tar.gz`` archive, then you can skip this step.
-If you installed directly from its Mercurial repository, and want to use the documentation offline (either directly or from the Kombilo Help menu), then you need to build the documentation yourself.
+If you installed directly from its Git repository, and want to use the documentation offline (either directly or from the Kombilo Help menu), then you need to build the documentation yourself.
 If you install it from a tar.gz file, then you can skip this step.